kuri65536/GenieExamples/gnome-wiki/CustomWidgetSamples.md

 ## Egg Clock Sample
-This is a Vala port of the famous Egg Clock sample widget using Cairo and GTK+ as described in the GNOME Journal: Part 1 and part 2
+This is a Genie port of the famous Egg Clock sample widget using Cairo and GTK+ as described in the GNOME Journal: Part 1 and part 2

 ```genie